Natural Reweighted Wake-Sleep: Experiments

-The increased convergence speed of the natural algorithms might incidentally increase the risk for premature convergence and overfitting, as can be noticed in the left panel of Fig.~\ref{fig:soa}, where the gap between train and validation is larger for the NRWS.
+Natural gradient, by pointing to the steepest direction with respect to the Fisher-Rao metric, allows for higher rates of convergence, however at the same time it might incur in premature convergence and thus reduce generalization properties.
 This phenomenon is known in the literature and has been already reported by other authors in different contexts~\cite{martens2015optimizing,grosse2016kronecker}.
-The natural gradient, by pointing in the steepest direction with respect to the Fisher-Rao metric, allows for higher rates of convergence, however at the same time it might incur in premature convergence and thus reduce generalization properties.

-We begin by comparing our SGDs implementations of WS, RWS and NRWS with state-of-the-art~\cite{bornschein_reweighted_2014,bornschein_bidirectional_2015}, see Table~\ref{tab:soa}.
-Implementations from the literature also take advantage of accelerated gradient methods, such as ADAM\cite{kingma2014adam}, learning-rate decay (from $10^{-3}$ to $3\times 10^{-4}$) and an increased number of samples towards the end of the training (from $10$ to $100$), in order to achieve better results.
-While further hyperparameter tuning could be successfully employed to improve our reported results, as well as variable learning rates, and number of samples~\cite{bornschein_bidirectional_2015}, this is out of the scope of the present paper.
+In our experiments we found out that tuning the damping factor was sufficient to regularize the experiments.